eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/boost/consumeData.md

 sidebar_position: 3
 ---

----
-**NOTE:**
-This chapter is still work in progress.
-Check back later!

----

 This step continues the journey of our data consumer Alice.
 After the data provider Bob has successfully provided his data as a contract definition in his catalog.
 Alice will now consume the data.

 We will use plain CLI tools (`curl`) for this, but feel free to use graphical tools such as Postman or Insomnia.